Raiden49/auto_drive/README.md

-# auto_drive
-lattice planner, em planner, ros, carla-simulator,
+# Need sometime to update